All Episodes

 Here's Mike Castle.

-Yesterday Washington on Capitol Hill is during an interview with an unidentified Fox News reporter.
+Yesterday, Washington on Capitol Hill is during an interview with an unidentified Fox News reporter and Castle explaining why he lost.

 How they ever came up with the theory I voted to impeach George Bush, I'll never know.

-I got an email from a very prominent Republican saying, look, I don't know what you're saying, but Bush 43's office phones are ringing off the hook saying that Castle voted to impeach him, and that Bush doesn't like it.
+I got an email from a very prominent Republican saying, look, I don't know what you're saying, but Bush 43's office phones are ringing off the hook saying that Castle voted to impeach him.

-I said I didn't say that Castle voted to impeach Bush.
+I said, I didn't say that Castle voted to impeach Bush.

 What I said was that Castle voted to move the Kucinich resolution for impeachment to the Judiciary Committee, which was run by John Conyers, who was calling for Bush's impeachment.

-So they let Kucinich write a resolution, they're going to send a judiciary committee.
+So they let Kucinich write a resolution.

 Conyers runs it where they're going to kill it.